 The only tactical difference between showback and chargeback is what they deliver to consumers in your bill of IT – either a report “showing back” costs and consumption, or the same information delivered as an invoice for payment:

-Despite the similarity between showback and chargeback on a tactical level, they’re quite different in terms of capabilities.
-From a strategic perspective, the key differentiator is the degree to which they enable you to drive accountability and guide usage behavior.
+From a strategic perspective, the key differentiator is the degree to which they enable you to drive accountability and optimize resource usage behavior.

 As a result, most organizations use showback as a stepping-stone to chargeback.
 And it’s a smart approach: testing the bill of IT as a showback to work out any kinks, giving consumers time to raise questions and get familiar with the process, and then moving to a chargeback once everything is running smoothly.